DinoChiesa/Apigee-Edge-OIDC-Demonstration/Consent-UI.md

 * userProfile - a base64-encoded string containing user info from the authentication service.
 (This is insecure, but it's just a demo.
 Normally you'd want this in a cookie.

 If the user has granted consent, then the login-and-consent app posts to the auth endpoint (on Edge) to get the redirect URL for this OpenID Connect session.
 The login-and-consent app then responds to the user-agent with a 302, using that redirect URL as the Location header.

+### Tracing

+If you want to see all the interactions,
+* start an Apigee Edge trace session for the oidc-core proxy
+* start an Apigee Edge trace session for the oidc-session proxy
+* monitor the logs of the consent web app (maybe with heroku logs -t)

+You will see all the messages flowing back and forth.